MicrosoftDocs/dynamics365smb-docs/business-central/admin-access-with-m365-license-setup.md

 With this configuration, users with only a Microsoft 365 license are added to the **Users** list when they access [!INCLUDE [prod_short](includes/prod_short.md)] for the first time.
 For more information about users, go to [Creating Users According to Licenses](ui-how-users-permissions.md).

 > [!NOTE]
 > When synchronizing the users list in [!INCLUDE [prod_short](includes/prod_short.md)] with users in Microsoft 365, only users that have a [!INCLUDE [prod_short](includes/prod_short.md)] license are added to [!INCLUDE [prod_short](includes/prod_short.md)]'s users list.
 For more administrative control over permissions and profiles, you can assign a security group to the environment.
 When environments are secured using a security group and enable access with Microsoft 365 licenses, the **Update users from Microsoft 365** action in the **Users** page will also include users that only have a Microsoft 365 license.
-To learn about securing environments, see [Manage access using Azure Active Directory groups](/dynamics365/business-central/dev-itpro/administration/tenant-admin-center-manage-access#manage-access-using-azure-active-directory-groups) in the developer and IT pro help.
+To learn about securing environments, see [Manage access using Microsoft Entra groups](/dynamics365/business-central/dev-itpro/administration/tenant-admin-center-manage-access#manage-access-using-azure-active-directory-groups) in the developer and IT pro help.

 > [!TIP]
 > Looking for a quicker way to get started when trying out this feature on a sandbox or evaluation company?
 Assign the **D365 Read** permission set, which grants permission to most objects.